aanyachauhan9/Dog_emotion_classification/README.md

 - **Metrics**: Accuracy

 We split the dataset into training, validation, and test sets and monitored performance using accuracy and loss metrics.

-## Results
-The model achieved an accuracy of XX% on the test set, demonstrating the effectiveness of transfer learning in this domain.

 ## Conclusion
 The project successfully demonstrates that transfer learning can be applied to classify dog emotions.
 With further improvements, this approach can be extended to more complex emotion recognition tasks.